Yaswanth-C/RapidQ/README.md

 ```

 By default Rapidq automatically discovers `tasks` modules from all `INSTALLED_APPS`. <br>
-If you want to use a different module name use the below variable in your django settings module.
+If you want to use a different module name, use the below variable in your django settings module.

 `your_project/settings.py:`
 ```python